NVIDIA/energy-sdk/aws/README.md

          gunzip ModelParams/Phi_Model.data.gz

-* Follow similar steps to download and configure 2004 BP Velocity Estimation Benchmark dataset (bp2d to test Kirchhof Time Migration)
+* Follow similar steps to download and configure 2004 BP Velocity Estimation Benchmark dataset (bp2d to run Kirchhof Time Migration)
 * Once the datasets are configured, move the configured input data into the localstorage/EBS volume attached on the instance that was formatted and mounted in Step2.